 What is pulling more and more parents towards term time holidays is also the price hike on holidays by holiday companies during the school holidays.
 I can most definitely say that us as a family could certainly not afford a holiday during the school holidays compared to the price of a term time holiday.

 So what do we do?
-We either take a term time holiday or we don't ever go on holiday until the children have finished their school years.
+We either take a term time holiday and add the fines to the overall cost or we don't ever go on holiday until the children have finished their school years.